EOFY offer

 Key features to evaluate:

-• mobile access: track time on-site, at client locations, or while travelling
+• Mobile access: Track time on-site, at client locations, or while travelling.
+A strong mobile app makes tracking practical for field-based teams.

-• accounting integration: connect with your accounting software to streamline invoicing and reporting
+• Accounting integration: Connect with your accounting software to streamline invoicing and reporting.
+Direct integration reduces manual entry and errors.

-• scalability: choose software that grows with your team
+• Scalability: Choose software that grows with your team and handles more projects as your business expands.

 The best time tracking software fits naturally into how your business already works.
-Look for tools that integrate with platforms you already use, like Xero.
+Look for tools that integrate with platforms you already use and that offer Australian dollar pricing without hidden fees.

 Types of time tracking software for different businesses

-For solopreneurs and freelancers: Simple tools with easy invoicing integration work well.
+Simple tools with easy invoicing integration work well.
 Focus on software that tracks billable hours and generates client-ready reports.
+If you're a sole trader, look for something lightweight that doesn't add administrative burden.

-For small teams (5–20 employees): Look for software with team management features, project assignment, and manager dashboards.
-Integration with payroll and accounting becomes more important.
+Look for software with team management features, project assignment, and manager dashboards.
+Integration with payroll and accounting becomes more important as your team grows.

-• construction: mobile-first tools for field work, GPS tracking, and job costing
+• Construction and trades: Mobile-first tools for field work, GPS tracking, and job costing are essential for teams working across multiple sites.

-• creative agencies: project-based tracking, task-level detail, and capacity planning
+• Creative agencies: Project-based tracking, task-level detail, and capacity planning help you balance workloads and hit deadlines.

 Choose software that matches how your team actually works, not just what has the most features.